Getting to and From Black Rock City

 - There are jackrabbits in the area.
 It is not worth jeopardizing your safety to swerve in an attempt to avoid them.

 - If you do need to pull over, look for a wide open area that doesn’t have steep shoulders bordering the highway.
 Do not to create a traffic hazard.

 - This is open range area.
 There are no fences bordering the roadway, so cattle roam the range freely.
 After dark, cattle are often drawn to the road to soak up warmth radiating from the asphalt.
-Cows are worth over $2,000 each, and if you hit one in the open range, you or your insurance will be held responsible.
+Cows can cost more than $2,000, and if you hit one in the open range, you or your insurance company will be held responsible.
 Hitting a cow is no fun, as anyone who’s done so can tell you.
 Do not speed.
 Be prepared to share the road with livestock and wildlife.

 - Avoid pulling over near curves and grades.
 These areas can be extremely dangerous for you and other motorists when attempting to re-enter the roadway.
 Approaching motorists are often unable to see you.

-- The state highway leading to Gerlach and all other roads in the area are patrolled by the Nevada Highway Patrol.
+- Highway 447 leading to Gerlach and all other roads in the area are patrolled by the Nevada Highway Patrol.
 Observe posted speed limits.
 Local kids and pets play in the road.
 Be careful!

 - If stopped for speeding on tribal lands (Nixon and Wadsworth) be prepared to post a fine immediately.
-Most vehicle accidents in which participants are injured occur on Hwys 447 and 34 on the final approach to BRC.
+Most vehicle accidents in which participants are injured occur on Highway 447 and County Road 34 on the final approach to BRC.
 It is sad that people have often made it across the country only to have a serious injury in the last few miles.
 Please be cautious.
 Tired?
-Stop to rest!
+Stop to rest in a safe location!

 - Do not throw cigarette butts — or anything burning — out the window!